AmyLee91/IAPTestingDemo/IAPHelper/README.md

 A descriptive name for the product

 * **Product ID**<br/>
-This is a unique code used to identify the IAP product.
+This the unique code used to identify an IAP product.
 This same ID will be used in App Store Connect when setting up in-app purchases for production.
 Note that Product ID is a string that, by convention, uses the format "*com.developer.product*", although it can be anything you like

 * **Price**<br/>
-A hard-coded, non-localized price for the product.
+A hard-coded price for the product.
 In production your app will request localized price (and other) information from the App Store

 By default, the first localization is for the US store.
 However, you can add as many localizations as required: